 • Seek small moments of connection, even when exhausted

-4. Could pregnancy hormones really make me dislike my husband?
+5. Can pregnancy hormones really make your hate your husband?

 Yes.
 Hormones like progesterone and estrogen can affect mood, stress response, and emotional sensitivity.
 You might overreact to small things or feel emotionally disconnected, even from someone you love deeply.